lammps/lammps/doc/src/fix_indent.rst

 distance from the atom to the center axis of the cylinder.
 The cylinder extends infinitely along its axis.

-Spherical and cylindrical indenters account for periodic boundaries in two ways.
-First, the center point of a spherical indenter (x,y,z) or axis of a cylindrical indenter (c1,c2) is remapped back into the simulation box, if the box is periodic in a particular dimension.
+Spherical, conical and cylindrical indenters account for periodic boundaries in two ways.
+First, the center point of a spherical indenter (x,y,z) or axis of a conical/cylindrical indenter (c1,c2) is remapped back into the simulation box, if the box is periodic in a particular dimension.
 This occurs every timestep if the indenter geometry is specified with a variable (see below), e.g. it is moving over time.
 Second, the